 On the flip side, part of your responsibility as a landlord is to maintain the outside of your property (such as pruning trees).
 This means you are allowed to enter the grounds without notice.
 But just make sure you aren’t disrupting the peace of your tenant.

 Under no circumstances should you use force (or threaten to use force), to get inside the home.
+However, it is the tenant's responsibility togive the you reasonable access.

 If you want to pop over to inspect the inside of your rental, you must give 48 hours’ notice.
 And you can only perform an inspection once every four weeks.
 Read more about maintenance and inspection access.